-Detailed risk management guidelines for this activity are outlined in the Tinaroo EEC Standard Operating Procedures for swimming.
+Detailed risk management guidelines for this activity are outlined in the Tinaroo EEC Standard Operating Procedures for swimming in locations other than pools.
 Additional equipment and staff are occasionally employed with students with special needs.
 The exact modifications to this activity are dependent on the precise requirements of the student concerned.